 4. Brigitte Bardot

-"It is better to be unfaithful than faithful without wanting to be." -bb
+"It is better to be unfaithful than faithful without wanting to be." -BB

 5. Marlene Dietrich

-"Mystery is a woman's greatest charm," Dietrich famously said.
-Like Bardot and Garbo she became reclusive once her looks could no longer be maintained, making them all artists of the anima persona, sacrificing a normal middle-aged life so their anima cachet could resonate forever.
-They are the true vampires of our century, never growing old, siphoning the energy of our desire until we fall back, weakened by masochistic reverie.
-Our romantic memories, dredged up from our dating history and absorbed into the celluloid of the vampire anima, light up her skin through sleep's Von Sternberg latticework shadow.
-In witholding herself from her image, our inner projection of the anima finds its focus for the first time, like a dead ship igniting into windswept sails and mizzenmast hoisting.
+Like Bardot and Garbo she became reclusive once her looks could no longer be maintained.
+Movie stars like Dietrich are artists of the persona, sacrificing a normal life in the public eye (ala charity galas, Curtis Harrington hag horror TVMs) so their anima cachet can resonate forever, siphoning the energy of our desire until we fall back, weakened by masochistic reverie and aged into shriveled eye stalks while they stay young forever, captured in the mystic black and white eternal, soaking up viewer after viewer like a Bathory sponge of gaze.
+Our romantic memories, dredged up from our dating history are absorbed into the celluloid of the vampire anima, light up her skin through sleep's latticework shadow.
+In withholding her 'whole' self (which includes unsavory aspects like suffocating vanity and hausfrau cleanliness-obsession) our inner projection of the anima finds its focus for the first time in Dietrich, again and again, like a dead ship igniting into windswept sails and mizzenmast hoisting.

 6. Kim Novak in Vertigo (1958)